-- Be responsible for the progress and development of all the pupils in their class. - Use the graduated approach to monitor and support with early identification of SEND. - Work closely with parents, colleagues and specialist staff, using ILP's to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - Support individuals as needed such as providing smooth transitions throughout the day for those who find this tricky. - Observe any patterns of behaviour including attendance and work with Inclusion Manager to analyse these. - Ensure they follow this SEND policy. - Attend and use relevant training to enhance practice to ensure high quality teaching for all pupils.
+- Be responsible for the progress and development of all the pupils in their class. - Use the graduated approach to monitor and support with early identification of SEND. - Work closely with parents, colleagues and specialist staff, using ILP's to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - Ensure they follow this SEND policy. - Attend and use relevant training to enhance practice to ensure high quality teaching for all pupils.